LucasAlbFar/LucasAlbFar/README.md

 ### Hi there and welcome 👋

 #### My name is Lucas Albuquerque Faria, a guy from Belo Horizonte and passionate about technology.
 Postgraduate in Data Science, working with mainframe platform for over a decade and a Python developer enthusiast who also has fun developing Django applications.
+Easy going person who would love to talk to you about things around the world!

 🌱 I’m currently improve my skills in Python and Data Science tools:
    * 🐍 Python
     * *Pandas, Matplotlib, Seaborn, Numpy, Geopandas, Scikit-Learn*
-    * *Django, Django REST Framework & some (but not much) Flask*

-#### Easy going person who would love to talk to you about things around the world.

 #### 📫 How to reach me:
 [<img src="https://img.shields.io/badge/LucasFaria-0A66C2?style=flat-square&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/lucasalbfar/)
 [<img src="https://img.shields.io/badge/lucasalbfar@gmail.com-EA4335?style=flat-square&logo=Gmail&logoColor=white" />](mailto:lucasalbfarw@gmail.com)